Nicolas Sarkozy: Public image

 The biopic The Conquest is a 2011 film that dramatizes Sarkozy's rise to power, with candid portrayals of Nicolas Sarkozy himself, Chirac and Villepin.
 It was shown at the 2011 Cannes Film Festival.

 Controversies

-Sarkozy is generally disliked by the left and has been criticised by some on the right, most vocally by moderate Gaullist supporters of Jacques Chirac and Dominique de Villepin.
-The communist-leaning magazine L'Humanité accused Sarkozy of populism.
+During his presidency, Sarkozy was generally disliked by the left and criticised by some on the right, most vocally by moderate Gaullist supporters of Jacques Chirac and Dominique de Villepin.
+The communist-leaning magazine L'Humanité has accused Sarkozy of populism.

 Views on religions

 In 2004 Sarkozy co-authored a book, La République, les religions, l'espérance (The Republic, Religions, and Hope), in which he argued that the young should not be brought up solely on secular or republican values.
 He advocated reducing the separation of church and state, arguing for the government subsidies for mosques to encourage Islamic integration into French society.
 He has opposed financing of religious institutions with funds from outside France.
 After meeting with Tom Cruise, Sarkozy was criticized by some for meeting with a member of the Church of Scientology, which has been seen by some as a cult.
 Sarkozy was criticized by some after he claimed "the roots of France are essentially Christian" at a December 2007 speech in Rome.
 Similarly, he drew criticism after he called Islam "one of the greatest and most beautiful civilizations the world has known" at a speech in Riyadh in January 2008.